ppatierno/amqp-kafka-demo/README.md

 ## Running Vert.x Proton sender

-The current repo provides a simple [Vert.x Proton](https://github.com/vert-x3/vertx-proton) based application for sending messages on a Kafka topic using the AMQP protocol so that we are able to see them in the web page.
-The application is provided through tht _vertx-proton-examples_ project that needs to be build and packaged using Maven.
+The current repo provides a simple [Vert.x Proton](https://github.com/vert-x3/vertx-proton) based application for sending messages to a generic address, through AMQP protocol, that can be, for example, a queue or a topic on a broker.
+Thanks to the way how the AMQP - Kafka bridge works, it can be used specifying a Kafka topic as AMQP address.
+The application is provided through the _vertx-proton-examples_ project that needs to be build and packaged using Maven.
 After that, we can use it for sending messages :

-    java -cp ./target/vertx-proton-examples-1.0-SNAPSHOT.jar enmasse.amqp.Sender -a 172.30.63.201 -t kafka.mytopic
+    java -cp ./target/vertx-proton-examples-1.0-SNAPSHOT.jar enmasse.amqp.Sender -h 172.30.63.201 -a kafka.mytopic

-The provided address is the messaging service address inside the OpenShift cluster; other options are available for specifying the port and the number of messages to send.
+The provided address is the messaging service address inside the OpenShift cluster; other options are available for specifying the port, the number of messages to send and the delay between each other

 The messages are sent to the Kafka topic and received by the consumer application showing them in the web page.